 The Ventures Fund is not for exploring nascent project ideas (see our Ignite Accelerator for that).
 All projects applying for Ventures funding should have been prototyped and tested in some capacity and thus have sufficient evidence that it’s a good idea worth investing in.
 During your pitch, we will ask you to demo your beta product (if it’s a product) or walk us through the early version of the new service or process (if it’s a service or process you’re addressing).

-We tend to support projects that cut across the Department or have the very near-term potential of scaling across the Department.
+We tend to support projects that are cross-cutting or have the very near-term potential of scaling across the Department.

 We require Ventures funded projects to be managed and implemented using core principles and methodologies espoused by the IDEA Lab.
 These include iterative implementation, customer engagement throughout the process, and transparent task-tracking towards major milestones.

 History of the HHS Ventures Fund

-In March of 2013, Secretary Sebelius announced the “beta” year of HHS Ignite.
+In March of 2013, Secretary Sebelius announced the “beta” year of the HHS Ignite Accelerator.
 Launched as part-seed fund and part-incubator, HHS Ignite (beta) supported 13 teams in order to test the concept of direct investments in Departmental projects.

 A number of recommendations to the HHS Innovation Council came from that “beta” year of HHS Ignite.
 One recommendation was to create a competitive “Phase II” opportunity that would support the scaling of the best projects.
 To broaden the funnel of potential projects, the eligibility was expanded beyond simply those participating in HHS Ignite.

 Our first three Rounds of Ventures funding have gone to 11 projects from across the Department.